Import MBOX to Exchange and Exchange Online

 Centralization: A successful import consolidates all the scattered MBOX files into one single place.
 Making management easy.

-Unlocks Advanced Features: MBOX files in of themselves are of little use; they just sit there like any other text file.
+Unlocks Advanced Features: MBOX files in and of themselves are of little use; they just sit there like any other text file.
 However, once inside an email processing unit, individual messages can be forwarded to recipients.
 Communication can take place effectively.
 Plus, errors like your mailbox has been temporarily moved to the Microsoft Exchange Server will resolve on their own.

 Safety: Raw MBOX data can’t be encrypted.
 Not natively, that is, admins have to use external tools and techniques to keep their data safe.
 On the other hand, once you import MBOX to Exchange Online or even the local server, you dont need to do anything; the server takes over the security responsibility.

-These are just some of the many different advantages of putting MBOX in Exchange.
+These are just some of the many advantages of putting MBOX in Exchange.
 So now that we are aware of these opportunities, let us see how to grab them.

-Manual MBOX to Exchange Server Transfer
+Import MBOX to Exchange Server Manually

 This is done with the help of the free-to-use Thunderbird email client.
 For your convenience, we have split the steps into two stages.